You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 Package name conflicts.
 We currently have ROS 2 versions of ROS message packages, as well as some stuff in

-.
+geometry2.
 Either the functionality needs to be merged into one package that can support both systems, or the new versions need different names.Message generation.
 ROS and ROS 2 have different message generation steps, the output of which might or not might conflict.
 Something sort of sophisticated needs to be done to allow generation of all the right artifacts from a single message package (or, as indicated above, the new message packages need different name).

-to release ament
+Using bloom to release ament packages (TODO)

-CMake API, and that the resulting releases should be able to be built on the farm.
+It seems like bloom ought be able to release packages that use the ament CMake API, and that the resulting releases should be able to be built on the farm.

-as needed to enable this use case.
+We can make changes to bloom and ros_buildfarm as needed to enable this use case.